possibilities/next-github-auth/readme.md

     export default SignOut
     ```

-    If you need to customize the scope you can pass configure the `SignIn` page
+    If you need to customize the scope you can configure the `SignIn` page

     ```
     import { configureSignIn } from 'next-github-auth'